Most recently, Palonen has been working on large and smaller sets of social media data Twitter for the analysis of the pandemic (

 Recent publications:

-Ilana Hartikainen is a doctoral researcher in Political Science.
+Ilana Hartikainen is a researcher & project planner in Political Science.
+She defended her dissertation, entitled Populist contestations of Liberal Democracy as an Element of the Mnemonic Hegemony in Czechia and Slovakia, in June 2025.
 She holds a BA from Northwestern University in English and Slavic Studies and an Erasmus Mundus double masters from the University of Glasgow and Corvinus University of Budapest in Russian, Central, and East European Studies and Political Science.
-She has received PhD funding from the Kone Foundation as a part of the Now-Time, Us Space: Hegemonic Mobilizations in Central and Eastern Europe (2020-2022) and Media, migration, and conspiracy theories in Central Eastern Europe: Discourses and infrastructures (2023) projects, and from the Ehrnrooth Foundation (2022 & 2024).
-Her doctoral research focuses on populist contestations of the liberal democratic hegemony through a series of case studies from the Czech Republic and Slovakia, all using social media data.
+She received PhD funding from the Kone Foundation as a part of the Now-Time, Us Space: Hegemonic Mobilizations in Central and Eastern Europe (2020-2022) and Media, migration, and conspiracy theories in Central Eastern Europe: Discourses and infrastructures (2023) projects, and from the Ehrnrooth Foundation (2022 & 2024).
 Her research interests include populist memory politics, the mnemonic basis of liberal democracy, conspiracy theories, and pseudohistory in politics.
 She is also part of the Banana Populism team, which applies a discourse theoretical approach to the funnier elements of populist politics.

 Before starting her PhD, she worked as a journalist and as a member of the Department of Education at the Institute for the Study of Totalitarian Regimes in Prague (2014-2022).
 Her work there focused on developing innovative teaching materials for international history education, and she consistently attempts to import this experience into her pedagogical practice in Helsinki.